Undergraduate Course Allocation through Competitive Markets: Simulations

-In principle, the PMP mechanism may be delivering better outcomes to students due to the market-clearing error, which allows some courses to be over-enrolled.\footnote{Alternatively, we could have compared the performance of the four mechanisms with quotas equal to the number of seats assigned in the PMP mechanism for each run.
-We thank Olivier Tercieux for this suggestion.} Table \ref{tab:market-clearing} reports the distribution of over-enrollment in courses.
-In line with the good-by-good clearing bound of \cite{nguyenvohra2022}, no courses are over-enrolled by more than $k-1 = 4$ seats.
-In addition, the percent of over-enrolled courses is smaller than that observed in the university's final allocation.
-Less than $2.5\%$ of courses are over-enrolled by more than one seat, as opposed to $7.3\%$ in the data.
-The average market-clearing error across outcomes is about $21.4$ seats, less than half of the worst-case bound $\alpha \approx 43.5$.
+In contrast, $88.7\%$ of students are indifferent between the DA-STB and RSD mechanisms.
+The vast majority of students being indifferent between the two mechanisms can be explained by our using DA-STB to select the optimal course reserves for the RSD mechanism.
+Moreover, the outcomes of RSD and DA-STB coincide in the absence of course reserves, and if both mechanisms employ the same tie-breaking rule.
+DA-MTB results in only $59.7\%$ of students with indifferences, with $20.4\%$ of students strictly preferring DA-MTB and $19.9\%$ strictly preferring RSD.
+These results are a direct consequence of DA-MTB breaking ties on a per-course basis, producing both winners and losers among students.
+Also, direct calculations show that more students strictly prefer the PMP mechanism to each DA mechanism in each year of study.\footnote{The results of the direct comparison of DA-STB and DA-MTB with PMP are available upon request.}

+Figure \ref{fig:utility-all-changing-students} presents changes in cardinal utility, displaying each mechanism's percent improvement in mean utility over the RSD mechanism among students with changing schedules.
+The PMP mechanism improves mean utility for all years of study, with larger gains for students in later years of study.
+In both DA mechanisms, the percent improvement in mean utility is negative for Year 1 students and close to zero for Year 2 students.
+Among students with changing schedules, the DA-STB mechanism provides the largest improvement in mean utility for Years 3 and 4.
+However, the DA-STB mechanism changes the schedules of only 174 and 78 students for Years 3 and 4, respectively.
+In contrast, the PMP mechanism changes the schedules for 479 and 298 students for Years 3 and 4.
+DA-MTB delivers almost no improvement in mean utilities for each cohort.
+For each year of study, across all students, the PMP mechanism has the highest mean utility of the four mechanisms.

-{\bf Allocation fairness.} We compare allocation fairness across mechanisms using two metrics.
-Table \ref{tab:st-dev-PMP-DA-DAm} shows that, within each year of study, the PMP and DA-MTB mechanisms decrease the standard deviation of students' utilities relative to the RSD benchmark.
-The same result holds for first- through third-year student in the DA-STB mechanism.
+{\bf Allocation fairness.} We compare allocation fairness across mechanisms using three metrics.
+First, Figure \ref{fig:st-dev-PMP-DA-DAm} shows that, within each year of study, the PMP and DA-MTB mechanisms decrease the standard deviation of students' utilities relative to the RSD benchmark.
+The same result holds for all but fourth-year students in the DA-STB mechanism.
 For each year of study, this finding is the strongest for the PMP mechanism.
-Between the two DA mechanisms, the DA-MTB mechanism performs slightly better.
 For each mechanism, the largest reduction occurs for second-year students.
-This is in line with Table \ref{tab:preferred-mechanism}, where Year 2 had the fewest percent of students who are indifferent between each mechanism and the benchmark.